 See this galvanized steel frame and screen enclosure at Amazon [sponsored link]

-Many patio screen enclosures come with black aluminum screen mesh that is almost invisible and more durable than standard fiberglass screen.
+Many porch screen enclosures come with black aluminum screen mesh that is almost invisible and more durable than standard fiberglass screen.
 Installation commonly includes adding an engineered screen frame around the patio’s perimeter and rolling the screen around the frame.

-Glass Enclosures for Patio
+Glass Enclosures for the Patio

-Glass patio enclosures that are not part of the home’s roofline can include a glass roof creating a solarium.
+Glass porch enclosures that are not part of the home’s roofline can include a glass roof creating a solarium.
 The glass surround allows for growing native and tropical plants in the solarium and star gazing at night.

 Enclosing a porch or patio with vinyl makes a warm, dry, and protected space to winterize outdoor furniture, pillows, cushions, and barbecue grills during the winter.
 It’s also a great way to create an additional living area for your home.

-The vinyl may come mounted on frames or be directly attached to the frame of the patio.
+The vinyl may come mounted on frames or be directly attached to the frame of the deck.
 Vinyl panels running on a track similar to curtains work well for protection against a gusty rainstorm.
 Still, they do not provide a seal against rain or snow.

-Clear Vinyl
+Clear Vinyl Enclosures

 See this waterproof clean vinyl patio curtain at Amazon [sponsored link]

 Clear vinyl comes in several thicknesses and is installed in several ways.
-If a patio has screens, 20 gauge vinyl is thin enough to fit in the existing channel with the spline.
+If a deck has screens, 20 gauge vinyl is thin enough to fit in the existing channel with the spline.
 If creating separate vinyl coverings to place over the screen, 30 and 40 gauge vinyl provides better insulation and is longer-lasting.

 Wood frames built with 1″ x 2″ molding easily pop in and out for use during the colder months or during bad weather.
 The clear vinyl is stretched over the frame and stapled, and these frames are placed over the existing screens.